In this counseling answer:

 I will kindly suggest that when he leaves the family requests that if he is truly intent on getting his family back, he needs to get counseling.

-Additionally, he needs to seriously think about his commitment to Allah as his behavior is an is an abomination and a severe sin.
+Additionally, he needs to seriously think about his commitment to Allah as his behavior is an abomination and a severe sin.
 Insha’Allah, the family can have a meeting as soon as possible and inform the father that he needs to leave.
 The family should indicate insha’Allah, that a severe wrong has been done to the daughter and the father needs to leave.
 Get himself right with Allah by repenting, returning to Islamic values and morals as well as seeking help.

 A Painful Process